MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/legacy-ediscovery-retirement.md

 ## eDiscovery (Premium) v1.0

-eDiscovery (Premium) v1.0, which is the version of eDiscovery (Premium) available in a core eDiscovery case by clicking **Switch to eDiscovery (Premium)**, is being retired.
+eDiscovery (Premium) v1.0, which is the version of eDiscovery (Premium) available in a eDiscovery (Standard) case by clicking **Switch to eDiscovery (Premium)**, is being retired.
 Its functionality has been replaced by the new [eDiscovery (Premium) solution](./ediscovery.md) in the compliance portal.

 To determine if your organization is using eDiscovery (Premium) v1.0: